wazuh/wazuh-dashboard-plugins/public/components/search-bar/query-language/wql.md

 Examples:
 ```
-value
+value_without_whitespace
-"custom value"
+"value with whitespaces"
-"custom \" value"
+"value with whitespaces and escaped \"quotes\""
 ```

 ### Notes

-- The entities can be separated by whitespaces.
+- The tokens can be separated by whitespaces.

 ### Examples